-Currently on display at Mullum Sculpture Walk, corner of Burringbar Street and Brunswick Terrace, Mullumbimby.
+Acquired in 2019 by Byron Shire Council for permanent display at Mullum Sculpture Walk, corner of Burringbar Street and Brunswick Terrace, Mullumbimby.

 A large ring-shaped sculpture made from laser-cut mild steel which forms the structural parts of the piece.
 Sheet steel is then neatly welded in place around the outside and insides of the ring’s arcs to form a solid shape.

 Dimensions: Circle external dimension 2300 mm x 166 mm.
 Subterranean base 600 mm x 1730 mm max